 VI.
 Disciplinary Procedures

 The focus of inquiry in disciplinary proceedings is to determine if a violation of the Standards of Student Conduct has occurred and, if so, to decide appropriate sanctions.
 Student Conduct Code proceedings are administrative proceedings and do not follow formal rules of evidence applicable in judicial proceedings.
-However, the accused student must receive due process, and the College has the burden of proof to establish a violation by credible evidence.
+However, the accused student must receive due process, and the College has the burden of proof to establish a violation by a preponderance of evidence.
 Minor deviations from prescribed procedures will not invalidate a decision or proceeding, provided they do not significantly prejudice the student or the College.

 The following procedures apply in adjudicating charges of student misconduct: